micmejia/bible-dump/AMPC/1 John/1 John 4.md

 ###### 16

 And we know (understand, recognize, are conscious of, by observation and by experience) and believe (adhere to and put faith in and rely on) the love God cherishes for us.
-God is love, and he who dwells _and_ continues in love dwells _and_ continues in God, and God dwells _and_ continues in him.
+God is love, and he who dwells and continues in love dwells and continues in God, and God dwells and continues in him.

 ###### 17

-In this [union and communion with Him] love is brought to completion _and_ attains perfection with us, that we may have confidence for the day of judgment [with assurance and boldness to face Him], because as He is, so are we in this world.
+In this [union and communion with Him] love is brought to completion and attains perfection with us, that we may have confidence for the day of judgment [with assurance and boldness to face Him], because as He is, so are we in this world.

 ###### 18

-There is no fear in love [dread does not exist], but full-grown (complete, perfect) love turns fear out of doors _and_ expels every trace of terror!
+There is no fear in love [dread does not exist], but full-grown (complete, perfect) love turns fear out of doors and expels every trace of terror!
 For fear brings with it the thought of punishment, and [so] he who is afraid has not reached the full maturity of love [is not yet grown into love's complete perfection].

 ###### 19

-We love _Him_, because He first loved us.
+We love Him, because He first loved us.

 ###### 20